Skip to content

 The Ala Programme

-The Ala Programme aims to improve habitat connectivity and species dispersal between Sainte Luce littoral forest fragment S8, and nearby littoral forest remnants through the creation of forest corridors, community engagement, and alternative resource provision.
+The Ala Programme aims to improve habitat connectivity and species dispersal between Sainte Luce littoral forest fragment S8 and nearby littoral forest remnants through the creation of forest corridors.
+Additionally, Phase III will disseminate learnings on community forest usage patterns, engage with local forest management structures, and increase available knowledge on littoral forest biodiversity.

 Without intervention, 91% of southern littoral forest is predicted to be lost by 2065, seriously threatening lemur species with extinction.